lpb3393/natural_gas_consumption/README.md

 The RMSE value for the baseline is one of the values I will be comparing the models by.
 RMSE equals the difference between the predicted value and the true value in the original dataset.
 This basically shows us how close our model is to predicting the correct value, so the smaller the value, the better but it is relative to the values in the dataset.

 We can see from this decomposition chart that there is an upward trend, which indicates a general overall growth in the production of natural gas.
-We can also see a seasonality, with lags of 1 year, with high peaks in the middle of the year.
+We can also see a seasonality, with lags of 1 year, with high peaks during the summer months.
 We can't really see a pattern in the residulas, which is what we want.

 ## Autoregressive Model (AR)